hakoerber/git-repo-manager/docs/src/worktrees.md

   `grm wt delete`, which will not require a `--force` flag.
 Note that of course, actual changes in the worktree will still block an automatic cleanup!
-* As soon as you enable persistent branches, non-persistent branches will only ever cleaned up when merged into a persistent branch.
+* As soon as you enable persistent branches, non-persistent branches will only ever be cleaned up when merged into a persistent branch.

 To elaborate: This is mostly relevant for a feature-branch workflow.
 Whenever a feature branch is merged, it can usually be thrown away.
 As merging is usually